mbasim25/stackoverflow-clone/README.md

 # StackOverflow-clone

-main node-starter used in this project is made by Ali Mehasin and can be found [here].
+Starter template used in this project is made by Ali Mehasin and can be found [here].

 ## Guidelines